GETTING STARTED

 Once the USDC is in the Upstream wallet address on Ethereum mainnet, the user can transfer USDC to the usdc.upstreambridge.eth address using Metamask.

-The Upstream bridge-service automatically recognises user deposits coming from known Upstream wallet addresses and then mints the corresponding amount in Upstream US Dollar stablecoins in the users Upstream app.
+The Upstream bridge-service automatically recognizes user deposits coming from known Upstream wallet addresses and then mints the corresponding amount in Upstream US Dollar stablecoins in the users Upstream app.

 In summary, to fund Upstream using USDC: